-Following past footsteps we open 2010′s events calendar with the Aaron Memorial in Alleghe (Belluno).
-Now in its fifth edition, it celebrates the memory of Aaron Shoemaker and is one of the must-see events of the opening season.
+Following past footsteps we open 2010’s events calendar with the Aaron Memorial in Alleghe (Belluno).
+Now in its fifth edition, it celebrates the we use it memory of Aaron Shoemaker and is one of the must-see events of the opening season.
 For the regulars this memorial is a chance to meet and catch up but for many it is also synonymous with just chilling and riding on world class facilities.

 Fighting bizarre weather conditions, Alleghe Superpark‘s crew managed to partially open at the end of December with a new range of box and rails by A[S]parks.
 Due to the inclement weather, even the memorial was postponed by several days and finally getting approval to be held on January 5th and 6th.